 Lesser Scaup

-Appearance: The Lesser Scaup (42 cm - 16.5 in) shows both ends of its body black.
+Appearance: The Lesser Scaup (42 cm - 16.5 inches) shows both ends of its body black.
 Its sides have white plumage.
 Pale gray feathers on top.
 Dark brown head to breast.
 White at the base of its grayish bill.
 It does not have eye ring.
 Dark gray legs.
 Females are dark brown head to breast and no eye ring.

 Habitat: Lesser Scaup Ducks are commonly observed in freshwater or brackish wetlands such as lakes, reservoirs, lagoons, and marshes.
-They may also occur in coastal areas, estuaries, and other shallow water bodies with suitable habitat and food resources.
+They occur in coastal areas, estuaries, and other shallow water bodies with suitable habitat and food resources.

 Behavior: Similar to their behavior in other parts of their range, Lesser Scaup Ducks are diving ducks that spend a significant amount of time underwater.
 They forage mainly on aquatic plants, seeds, and invertebrates, diving and swimming to access their prey.
 They often gather in flocks, sometimes in large numbers, and engage in synchronized diving and feeding behaviors.